Heterotaxy Syndrome and Lymphatic Intervention: Carl’s Story

 Carl’s lymphatic system had been disturbed by the procedure.
 Fluid began to build up around his lungs, interfering with his ability to breathe.
 Dr. Fuller inserted two tubes to drain the fluid, which removed the pressure on his lungs.
 The drains were expected to be a solution to a short-term problem.
 It was expected that Carl’s lymphatic system would heal itself and redirect the flow of lymphatic fluid.
 But it didn’t.
 The flow of lymphatic fluid into Carl’s lungs continued at a high rate, and the tubes continued to be needed to drain it.

-Dr. Dori used dynamic contrast MR lymphangiography (DCMRL), an advanced imaging test, to confirm the location of the leaks in Carl’s lymphatic system.
-He then performed a thoracic duct embolization to stop the flow of lymph that was leaking in his lungs.
+The team used dynamic contrast MR lymphangiography (DCMRL), an advanced imaging test, to confirm the location of the leaks in Carl’s lymphatic system.
+A thoracic duct embolization was performed to stop the flow of lymph that was leaking in his lungs.

 Two days later, the flow of lymphatic fluid from the drains had slowed to a trickle, and the tubes were removed.
 “I never knew how much pain he was in until the fluid stopped leaking and the drains were removed,” says Tiara.